Superkikim/casambi-bt-hass/docs/SWITCH_EVENTS.md

 3. Select your switch
 4. Tap **Details**
 5. Note the **Unit ID** shown
-6. Use this Unit ID to filter the correct events in Home Assistant
+6. Use this Unit ID in your automations

 **Button Number Mapping**: The button number in Home Assistant events (0-based) may not directly match the Casambi app numbering.
 Always test each physical button and note its corresponding `button` value in the events.